thegrumpys/odop/docs/Help/launchODOP.md

 Depending on current web hosting provisions, there may be a delay of approximately 20 seconds the first time that the software is launched within any specific 30 minute period.
-If you are not currently signed in, a sign-in screen will appear.
-A user account with associated username and password is required to access the ODOP:Spring software.
+While a user account is not required to access the ODOP software, an account with associated username and password is necessary to save designs into the cloud-based ODOP "Design Library".
 See: [User Accounts](../About/userAccounts) for details on how to obtain an account.